Aaditya1273/PixenFlow/CONTRIBUTING.md

-# Contributing to React Bits
+# Contributing to Pixen Flow

-Thank you for considering contributing to React Bits!
+Thank you for considering contributing to Pixen Flow!
 I appreciate your interest in making this project better.

 To ensure a smooth collaboration, please read the following guidelines before getting started.